 10 of 14

-Paprika is a spice made from ground, dried fruits of peppers.
-Varieties of paprika can be found depending upon the type of pepper used.
+Paprika is a spice made from ground, dried peppers.
+Varieties of paprika depend upon the type of pepper used.
 Flavors range from mild to hot and colors range from bright red to brown.

-The shade of orange dye achieved will depend on the variety and how much paprika you use in a hot water bath.Continue to 11 of 14 below.
+The shade of orange dye achieved will depend on the variety of pepper and how much paprika you use in a hot water bath.Continue to 11 of 14 below.

 11 of 14